mingjiezhao/mingjiezhao.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 subtitle:
 ---

-While pursuing her M.S. degree in the Department of Statistical Science at Duke University, Mingjie is passionate about data science and artificial intelligence.
-She likes reading and discussing about how data science and technologies are changing our world.
-She also enjoys working on data science projects to hone her skills of R and python (please check "projects" for more details).
+While pursuing my M.S. degree in the Department of Statistical Science at Duke University, I am very passionate about data science and artificial intelligence.
+I like reading and discussing about how data science and technologies are changing our world.
+I also enjoy working on data science projects to hone MY skills of R and python (please check ["projects"](https://mingjiezhao.github.io/projects/) for more details).

-Mingjie is an active person who enjoys working out and outdoor activities such as hiking and paddle boarding.
-When she does have free time, she enjoys working out in the gym, watching movies and reading.
-She also loves musical shows and museums.
+I am an active person who enjoys working out and outdoor activities such as hiking and paddle boarding.
+I have visited more than 20 national parks and there are more on my list.
+When I have free time, I enjoy working out in the gym, watching comedy movies and reading novels.
+I also love musical shows and museums.

-Mingjie has a 4 years old chihuahua named Lilly, who is a fan of hiking with her in the woods.
-Mingjie has lived in 7 states (PA, WA, NY, VA, OR, NC, GA) in the U.S. She enjoys traveling and has driven across the country from east coast to west coast.
-She plans to visit all the states and so far has been to over 30 states.
+I have a 5-year old chihuahua named Lilly, who is a fan of hiking with me in the woods.
+I have lived in 7 states (PA, WA, NY, VA, OR, NC, GA) in the U.S. As a passionate traveler, I have driven across the country from east coast to west coast for two times.
+I plan to visit all the states and so far has been to over 30 states.

-* A pic taken at beautiful OR coast
+* A pic taken at beautiful Oregon coast
 ![hiking](img/hiking.jpeg)